-On August 23, 2018 AltaLink filed its 2019-2021 GTA application.
-The application was amended in April 2019.
-An oral hearing is expected in 2019 followed by an AUC decision.
-AltaLink calculates its revenue by using the approved interim transmission tariff and then adjusts for deferral accounts and other items that it expects the AUC to incorporate into AltaLink's final 2019 approved revenue requirement.
+AltaLink filed its 2019-2021 GTA on August 23, 2018 and an amended application in April 2019.
+On July 10, 2019, AltaLink filed with the AUC a partial negotiated settlement application for its 2019-2021 GTA.
+An AUC decision on the partial negotiated settlement application is expected in the third quarter of 2019.
+An oral hearing on matters excluded from the partial negotiated settlement application is expected in 2019 followed by an AUC decision.
+AltaLink calculates its revenue by using the approved interim transmission tariff and then adjusts for deferral accounts, other items that it expects the AUC to incorporate into AltaLink's final 2019 approved revenue requirement, and revenue for the recovery of future income taxes.